gavinhoward/bc/manuals/algorithms.md

 While the implementation of long division may appear to use the subtractive chunking method, it only uses subtraction to find a quotient digit.
-It avoids unnecessary work by aligning digits prior to performing subtraction.
+It avoids unnecessary work by aligning digits prior to performing subtraction and finding a starting guess for the quotient.

 Subtraction was used instead of multiplication for two reasons: